rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 6. Salting Technique: salting involves artificially increasing the number of distinct keys in a dataset by appending a random or unique identifier, known as salt helps to distribute data more evenly across partitions.
    Example: (A,10), (B,15), (A,5), (c,8), (B,20), (A,7)
    (A_1,10), (B_2,15), (A_3,5), (c_4,8), (B_5,20), (A_6,7) -> adding salt

+---

+1. **Spill** : This issue arises when data exceeds memory limits and gets ‘spilled’ or written onto disk, resulting in slower processing.
+2. **Skew** : Skew refers to the uneven distribution of data, causing some tasks to take much longer than others.
+3. **Shuffle** : This process, which redistributes data across various partitions, can be expensive in terms of computational resources.
+4. **Storage** : The way you store and retrieve data can significantly affect Spark’s performance.
+5. **Serialization** : This is the process of converting data into a format for easy storage or transmission.